Workspace admin capabilities

 For free Workspaces (those that haven't upgraded to Premium), being a Workspace admin doesn't give admin control over Workspace boards—to make changes to other users' boards in your Workspace, you'll need to be invited as a board admin manually.
 Instead, the main benefit for Workspace at that level is to keep everything in one place in the app—Workspace-visible boards can all be seen on one page, which is helpful for new Workspace members.

-With Premium, the capabilities listed above are reserved for Workspace admins, and admins can set member roles to normal and they have admin status on all Workspace boards, including private boards.
+With Standard and Premium, the capabilities listed above are reserved for Workspace admins.
+Standard and Premium Workspace admins can also set member roles to normal and they have admin status on all Workspace boards, including private boards.

 Manage who can create and delete Workspace boards at different visibility levels

 Manage who can add guests to a board

 Enterprise Workspace admins have all the capabilities of Premium Workspace admins.
 Enterprises also get an additional layer of management through the Systems Admin role, which offers higher-level capabilities like enforcing security and privacy settings across multiple Trello Workspaces.
 To learn more about Enterprise Systems Admins, see What is an Enterprise Admin? and Enterprise Getting Started Guide - Systems Admins.